Shell re-routes oil supplies after cyberattack on German firm | Headlines

 Shell re-routes oil supplies after cyberattack on German firm

-The companies, Oiltanking Deutschland GmbH and mineral oil dealer Mabanaft, were hit by an attack which disrupted its IT systems and supply chain, the Handelsblatt newspaper reported on Monday.
-Marquard & Bahls told its business partners it was "working to solve the problem according to emergency plans," the Handelsblatt reported.
+Shell Deutschland GmbH, the oil major's German subsidiary, was able to "re-route to alternative supply depots for the time being," a spokesperson said in a statement.
+In their joint statement, Oiltanking and Mabanaft said they were working to resolve the issue as quickly as possible and to understand its full scope.

+"We are undertaking a thorough investigation, together with external specialists and are collaborating closely with the relevant authorities.
+All terminals continue to operate safely," the statement said.
+Terminals of Oiltanking Deutschland GmbH & Co.
+KG, which is a unit of Mabanaft, are operating with limited capacity and have declared force majeure as has Mabanaft Deutschland GmbH & Co.
+KG for the majority of its inland supply activities in Germany, it added.

-The Hamburg-based group generated sales of 10.5 billion euros ($11.83 billion) in 2020 and employs around 6,200 people.
-Oiltanking owns and operates 45 terminals in 20 countries, according to the company.
+Hamburg-based Marquard & Bahls generated sales of 10.5 billion euros ($11.8 billion) in 2020 and employs around 6,200 people.
+Its Oiltanking division owns and operates 45 terminals in 20 countries, according to the company.
 Germany's cybersecurity agency said it was offering its expertise.

 "I consider this incident to be serious, but not grave," Arne Schonbohm, president of the Federal Office for Information Security, told a news conference.
 "The companies produce 1.6 million litres of fuel oil and 2.1 million litres of fuel per year...
 It affects 233 fuel stations in northern Germany.
 It is probably possibly to pay in cash," he said.